flavioheleno/watchr/README.md

 # watchr

-**Watchr** is a command-line utility to check for Domain Name and TLS Certificates expiration dates.
+**watchr** is a command-line utility to check for Domain Name and TLS Certificates expiration dates.

+Fully automate watchr checks with GitHub Actions using [watchr-action](https://github.com/flavioheleno/watchr-action).

 ## Acknowledgements